 Travel Insurance and Medical Services

 A travel insurance policy for holidays in Turkey that covers you for theft, loss, accidents and medical problems before you leave home is highly recommended.
 You may wonder, what holiday travel insurance do i need for Turkey?
 If you plan on doing any adventure activities like scuba diving, white water rafting or paragliding, check that your policy fully covers these activities.
 Remember to bring your holiday insurance policy details and emergency contact numbers and with you.
-A lot of people wonder is Turkey in Europe for travel insurance and does European Travel Insurance cover turkey?
+A lot of people wonder is Turkey in Europe for travel insurance and does European Travel Insurance cover Turkey, by other words are EHIC cards valid in Turkey?
 Please notice that the European Health Insurance Card (EHIC) is not valid in Turkey, so you will need dedicated holiday insurance policy for travel to Turkey.

 Travel vaccinations and medications for Turkey

-Do you need injections to go to Turkey?
-No special immunizations or vaccinations for Turkey holidays are required.
+Do I need injections for Turkey?
+No special immunizations, jabs or vaccinations for Turkey holidays are required.
 However, regulations and medical advice can change at short notice, so check with your doctor and the relevant Turkish Government websites before you leave home.